Furway-no/furway/README.md

 ## How to Contribute

 Contributions are welcome!
 However, **please open an issue first to discuss what you would like to change**.
 There is nothing worse than spending time on a PR that won't get accepted.
+Once the issue have been approved; fork the project, create a branch, and submit a PR once it is ready to be reviewed.

 Besides that, please do your best to follow the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification.
 This will help us keep a consistent and readable commit history.